felixBenicourt/felixBenicourt/README.md

 # About Me
 🙋‍♂️ Hi there!
-I'm Felix, a 30-year-old 3D Animation and VFX enthusiast with a passion for programming and science.
+I'm Felix, an Animation and VFX enthusiast with a passion for programming and science.
 I’m constantly learning and pushing my boundaries to combine creativity and technology.
 Welcome to my GitHub, where I share projects that innovate and inspire!

 ---